technology-toolbox/website/content/blog/jjameson/2013/05/01/development-cheat-sheets.md

 ---
-title: "\"Development Cheat Sheets\""
+title: '"Development Cheat Sheets"'
 date: 2013-05-01T01:00:45-06:00
 description:
-  "In this post, I explain how I like to use Microsoft OneNote to manage what I call \"development cheat sheets\" -- which are especially useful when developing SharePoint solutions."
+  'In this post, I explain how I like to use Microsoft OneNote to manage what I call "development cheat sheets" -- which are especially useful when developing SharePoint solutions.'
 aliases:
   [
     "/blog/jjameson/archive/2013/04/30/development-cheat-sheets.aspx",